 Apartment-style living with on-campus convenience

 The newest of our residential facilities on campus, Segelhorst Hall first opened for residents in August 2007 and was designed to expand housing options available for upper-class and graduate students.
-Each apartment features a common living area, kitchen, and two full bathrooms.
+Because these apartments include full kitchens, students living in Segelhorst are not required to purchase the Gold Meal plan.

 Segelhorst Hall consists of six fully furnished apartments, each with four private bedrooms.
 Because these apartments include full-kitchens, students living in Segelhorst are not required to purchase the campus meal plan.